ncatlab/nlab-content/pages/7560.md

 ## Idea

-In [[ordinal arithmetic]], the ordinal sum is a natural addition on ordered sets and so provides a useful tool when manipulating [[simplicial sets]].
-In ordinal sum you 'first put one of the two ordinals and then the other', so that the elements of the second ordinal are all bigger than those in the first one.
+In [[ordinal arithmetic]], the ordinal sum is a natural addition on ordered sets.
+This is particularly well behaved when considering _finite_ ordinals and so provides a useful tool when manipulating [[simplicial sets]].
+With infinite ordinals as well the properties are subtler and so care has to be taken.

+The basic idea is that in ordinal sum you 'first put one of the two ordinals and then the other', so that the elements of the second ordinal are all bigger than those in the first one.

-The ordinal sum induces the operation of [[join of simplicial sets]] endowing $sSet$ with the structure of a [[monoidal category]].
+Restricted to $\Delta_a$ and thus to finite ordinals, the ordinal sum induces the operation of [[join of simplicial sets]] endowing the category, $sSet_+$, of augmented simplicial sets with the structure of a [[monoidal category]].

-## Ordinals as simplicial sets
+##Recall: Finite ordinals as simplicial sets

 The objects of the _augmented_ [[simplex category]] $\Delta_a$ can be identified with the finite [[total order|totally ordered]] [[set]]s, _including_ the [[empty set]], which we write in this context as